 - Low, piercing ball flight off the tee box

-Off the tee box, the Tour Soft produces low spin with a piercing flight, taking advantage of its aerodynamic cover to increase length.
-For the short game, the Tour Soft Golf Balls give amateurs better distance control with shot-stopping power.
+Off the tee box, the Tour Soft golf balls produce low spin with a piercing flight, taking advantage of its aerodynamic cover to increase length.

 Callaway Supersoft Golf Balls